 Visit the Fortifications and Discover Québec's Military History

 When Samuel de Champlain sailed up the St. Lawrence River, the natural protection offered by Cap-aux-Diamants escarpment was obvious.
-Thanks to the city’s hilltop setting, engineers working on the city’s fortifications only needed to focus their efforts on the west side of the town.
+Thanks to the city’s hilltop setting, engineers working on the city’s fortifications focused their efforts on the west side of the town.
 Today a national historic site managed by Parks Canada, the fortifications span close to three miles along Old Québec's perimeter and connect visitors to over three centuries of French and British military history.
 Take a tour beginning at Frontenac Kiosk on Dufferin Terrace and continue to Artillery Park, a series of French defense structures built in the 17th and 18th centuries that later became the headquarters of the British Royal Artillery Regiment.
-In honor of the 150th anniversary, Parks Canada is offering free admission.
+In honor of the 150th anniversary, Parks Canada is offering free admission in 2017.

 Explore Centuries-Old Churches and Native Culture